-State Library of Queensland is hosting their annual Indigenous Languages Residency at the State Library in Brisbane from 12-16 June 2017.
+The State Library of Queensland will once again host their annual Aboriginal and Torres Strait Islander Languages Residency at the State Library in Brisbane during June 2018.

 The Indigenous Languages Residency is valued up to $5,000 to cover travel and accommodation costs associated with the Residency.
 The successful applicant(s) will utilise State Library’s collections to undertake an intensive research activity into their community language/s.

 Dependent on funding, there may be provision to offer two (2) or more residencies for the week – this may entail a small group researching one language/related languages or an individual undertaking research into a specific language or language topic.

 This will be a unique opportunity to source language reference materials from some unusual materials and items within State Library collections.
 It is also envisaged that the Residency will generate new resource materials of significance and interest to Aboriginal and Torres Strait Islander people and communities working in language revival.

 Further details, including Expressions of Interest forms, will be made available closer to the date; contact Rose Warsow.

 State Library/Resource Network for Linguistic Diversity Training Workshops (2017-2018)

 Due to the successful workshops held in Brisbane, Aurukun and Cairns, State Library of Queensland will be exploring opportunities to partnering with Indigenous Language centres to host training workshops in the next funding period July 2017 to June 2018.
 These workshops will be run in partnership with the Resource Network for Linguistic Diversity (RNLD) and aim to build upon and extend previous research workshops and enhance the research skills and knowledge of community language workers.